seborama/pcloud-sdk/README.md

 ## Limitations

 - Not all SDK functions have been implemented but may be in the future.
 - The crypto folder is not in scope for now and unlikely to be.
+Happy to receive a PR 😀